scheiber/scheiber.github.io/chrome/index.md

 ### [Dark Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh)

 Turns down the lights and makes blinding white pages dark.
-Allows you to set preferences per site and can even invoked with a keyboard shortcut (Shift + Option + D).
+Allows you to set preferences per site and can even be invoked with a keyboard shortcut (Shift + Option + D).
 Your eyes will thank you.